At the Circulating Library Author Information: Constance Ellen MacEwen

 - Soap: A Romance.
 1 vol. Bristol: Arrowsmith, 1886.

-- A Cavalier's Ladye: A Romance of the Isle of Wight.
+- A Cavalier's Ladye: A Romance of the Isle of Wight in the Seventeenth Century.
 1 vol. Manchester: Abel Heywood, 1889.

 - Three Women in One Boat: A River Sketch.
 1 vol. London: F. V. White, 1891.